mlanza/ai-literacy/201/05-tools.md

-# Tools 🔨
+## Tools: The Invisible Hands of AI

 If the Brain is the model and the Memory is your scaffolding, the **Tools** are what give your chatbot hands.

-You’ve seen this pattern before — in your browser.
+You’ve seen this idea before — not in AI, but in your everyday apps.

-The browser itself is just a shell.
-But look at all the tools it can use, with your permission:

-* **Geolocation** – find your position via GPS or IP
+Think about your browser.
+On the surface, it’s just a shell for loading pages.
+But with your permission, it can do much more:

+* **Geolocation** — pinpoint where you are
-* **Camera and Microphone** – capture live video or voice
+* **Camera and Microphone** — capture what you see and say
-* **Clipboard** – read or write copy-paste content
+* **Clipboard** — read and write text
-* **File Access** – upload, download, or store documents
-* **Notifications** – push reminders to your screen
-* **Battery and Network Info** – adapt to your current state
-* **Sensors and Bluetooth** – interact with nearby devices
+* **Sensors and Bluetooth** — interact with nearby devices
+* **Battery, Network, Notifications** — adapt to your environment

 All of these exist on modern smartphones too.
 Together, they unlock richer, more responsive experiences.
 You’re not just reading pages anymore — you’re interacting with software that sees, hears, and responds to you.

 But what happens when one of those tools is turned *off*?

-Imagine you’re trying to order food from a delivery website, but you’ve denied location access.
+Imagine you’re ordering food from a delivery site, but you’ve denied location access.
 The site loads — but it has no idea where you are.
 So it can’t suggest nearby restaurants.
 Can’t estimate delivery time.
 Can’t even check if your address is in the delivery zone.

 Instead, **you have to do everything manually**: